rh-tchuang/ansible/docs/docsite/rst/user_guide/playbooks_variables.rst

 Using Variables
 ***************

 Ansible uses variables to manage differences and connections between systems.
-With Ansible, you can execute tasks and playbooks on multiple systems with a single command.
-However, not all systems are exactly alike; some require different configuration than others.
-In some cases, you may want to use the behavior or state of one system as configuration on other systems.
-For example, you might use the IP address of one system as a configuration value on another system.
+With Ansible, you can execute tasks and playbooks on multiple different systems with a single command.
+You can use the behavior or state of one system as configuration on other systems.
+For example, you can use the IP address of one system as a configuration value on another system.
 Once you have created, discovered, or registered your variables, you can use them in a task or play.

-You can use variables in module arguments, in :ref:`conditional "when" statements <playbooks_conditionals>` and in :ref:`loops <playbooks_loops>`, and so on.
-The `ansible-examples github repository <https://github.com/ansible/ansible-examples>`_ contains many examples of using variables in Ansible.

 You must use standard YAML syntax to create variables.
 You can create variables in your playbooks, in your :ref:`inventory <intro_inventory>`, in included files or roles, or at the command line.
 You can also retrieve variables from your remote systems (Ansible facts), from external data sources (lookups), or from related APIs (``*_info`` modules).
 Finally, you can create variables during a playbook run by registering the output of a task as a new variable.

+You can use the variables you created or discovered in module arguments, in :ref:`conditional "when" statements <playbooks_conditionals>` and in :ref:`loops <playbooks_loops>`, and so on.
+The `ansible-examples github repository <https://github.com/ansible/ansible-examples>`_ contains many examples of using variables in Ansible.

 .. contents::
    :local: